delta-io/delta/PROTOCOL.md

  - Logical files in a table are identified by their `(path, deletionVector.uniqueId)` primary key.
 File actions (`add` or `remove`) reference logical files, and a log can contain any number of references to a single file.
  - To replay the log, scan all file actions and keep only the newest reference for each logical file.
  - `add` actions in the result identify logical files currently present in the table (for queries). `remove` actions in the result identify tombstones of logical files no longer present in the table (for VACUUM).
+ - [v2 checkpoint spec](#v2-spec) actions are not allowed in normal commit files, and do not participate in log replay.

 # Table Features
 Table features must only exist on tables that have a supported protocol version.
 When the table's Reader Version is 3, `readerFeatures` must exist in the `protocol` action, and when the Writer Version is 7, `writerFeatures` must exist in the `protocol` action. `readerFeatures` and `writerFeatures` define the features that readers and writers must implement in order to read and write this table.